 Some property owners convert their primary residence into a rental property so that they can claim a loss.
 However, while this is possible, it should be mentioned that the loss can only be calculated from the point the property was considered a rental property.

 For instance, let’s say you purchased your primary residence for $300,000 but your market isn’t the best, so now its value is at $280,000.
 When you convert it into a rental property, your cost basis is based on the new value of $280,000 and not the purchase price of $300,000.

 As you may have observed, tax deductions can be complex.
 The IRS outlines the basics of tax deductibles on their website, but even if you have that knowledge base, it can still be a challenge to figure out by yourself.
 That’s why you should always consult a real estate professional.

-By partnering with Luxury Property Care, not only will you have a team of in-house accountants and real estate lawyers, but you can also make sure that you do the correct deductions.
+By partnering with Luxury Property Care, you will have a team of real estate professionals with in-house accountants, and real estate lawyers.
+You can also make sure that you do the correct deductions.
 That way, you won’t get in trouble when it’s tax time.

 For professional consultation, call us at (561) 944 – 2992 or complete our contact form.